 After graduating from New York University School of Law in 2013, he clerked in the Southern District of New York.
 Prior to his role at Catholic Charities, Anthony worked with immigrants facing detention and removal as an Equal Justice Works fellow at the Immigrant Defense Project and a staff attorney at the Door, a youth development services agency in New York City.
 Over the course of his career, he has represented hundreds of immigrants in state, federal, and administrative courts.

-Maureen Ketler Schad is Pro Bono Senior Counsel at Norton Rose Fulbright, where she litigates and supervises immigration and family law cases and directs the firm’s pro bono program.
+Maureen Ketler Schad is Pro Bono Counsel/Director of Pro Bono at Norton Rose Fulbright, where she litigates and supervises immigration and family law cases and directs the firm’s pro bono program.
 For the last 14 years, she has worked with a wide range of legal services organizations and other community partners to ensure access to legal representation and other critical social services for immigrant youth in NYC and across New York State.
 She currently serves on the ABA's Commission on Immigration, the New York State Advisory Council on Immigration Issues in Family Court, NYCLA’s Justice Center Advisory Board and the NYC Bar Association's Pro Bono and Legal Services Committee.